Johnny Rivera

 Rivera was born in the Bronx, NY, and attended high school at Benjamin Franklin High School.
 He moved briefly to Puerto Rico before returning to New York City to begin a career in music.
 His first album was released in 1991, and since then he has scored fifteen hit singles, including the Billboard Latin Tropical #1 "Se Parecia Tanto a Ti" (1995).
 Rivera was nominated for Tropical New Artist of the Year at the 1994 Lo Nuestro Awards.

-In June 11, 2020, Johnny Rivera was the featured singer on Norberto Vélez's YouTube channel titled "Sesiones Desde La Loma Ep.
+On June 11, 2020, Johnny Rivera was the featured singer on Norberto Vélez's YouTube channel titled "Sesiones Desde La Loma Ep.
 9".